Is Anyone Up?: Incidents

 One morning in August 2011, Moore was attacked and stabbed with a pen by a woman featured on the website.
 Moore managed to escape with a shoulder wound that required surgery.

-In December 2011, social networking website Facebook reportedly threatened legal action against the website, blocked any linking to the isanyoneup.com domain through its site, and deleting the official "like" page from its database.
+In December 2011, social networking website Facebook reportedly threatened legal action against the website, blocked any linking to the isanyoneup.com domain through its site, and deleted the official "like" page from its database.

 FBI investigation

 On May 16, 2012, The Village Voice reported that Moore and Is Anyone Up? were the subject of an investigation by the FBI, as a large number of the pictures formerly hosted on the site were believed to have been illegally obtained by a hacker known as "Gary Jones".
 ABC Nightline revealed that the FBI investigation was started by Charlotte Laws after a photo of her daughter appeared on the website.

 In January 2014, Moore and his alleged aide Charles Evens were arrested by the FBI and indicted in a federal district court in California on charges of conspiracy, unauthorized access to a protected computer, and aggravated identity theft.

 In February 2015, Moore pled guilty to aggravated identity theft and aiding and abetting in the unauthorized access of a computer.

 On July 2, 2015, Charles Evens pleaded guilty to charges of computer hacking and identity theft, confessing to stealing hundreds of images from women's email accounts and selling them to Moore.
 U.S. District Judge Dolly M. Gee sentenced Evens to more than two years in jail and a fine of $2000.
-The same judge sentenced Moore in December 2015 to 2 1/2 years in a federal prison with three years supervision following his release.
+The same judge sentenced Moore in December 2015 to 2 1/2 years in a federal prison with three years' supervision following his release.
 He also had to undergo a mental health evaluation and pay a $2000 fine.

 Popular culture

 Previously mentioned Florida based metalcore group A Day to Remember have a song named "Life Lessons Learned The Hard Way" that describes an attack on Moore that was planned, but never carried out.
-The song also touches on the topic of a suicide that happened due to nude photos of the person were posted on the site, and subsequently spread throughout the internet.
+The song also touches on the topic of a suicide that happened due to nude photos of the person being posted on the site and subsequently spread throughout the internet.

 German metalcore group Electric Callboy have a single named "Is Anyone Up?" that describes the site's general idea and attributes.
 Electronic band Blood on the Dance Floor released the album Evolution in 2012, containing the song "Revenge Porn" which references the site and Hunter Moore in the lyrics.
 Electropop group Millionaires released a remix of the Ludacris song "My Chick Bad" titled "My Chick Bad (Remix)" that contained lyrics discussing posting images on Is Anyone Up?.

-In July 2022, Netflix announced they were releasing a three part documentary series on July 27 about IsAnyoneUp.com titled, The Most Hated Man on the Internet, featuring interviews with victims and law enforcement.
+In July 2022, Netflix announced they were releasing a three-part documentary series on July 27 about Moore and IsAnyoneUp.com entitled The Most Hated Man on the Internet featuring interviews with victims and law enforcement.
+Moore initially agreed to take part in the documentary but later declined.